gardener/machine-controller-manager/README.md

 # Design of Machine Controller Manager

-The design of the Machine Controller Manager is influenced by the Kube Controller Manager, where-in multiple sub-controllers are used to manage the Kubernetes clients.
+The design of the Machine Controller Manager is influenced by the Kube Controller Manager, wherein multiple sub-controllers are used to manage the Kubernetes clients.

 ## Design Principles